Multiframe Motion Coupling for Video Super Resolution: Optimization

 \subsection{Super Resolution}

 Unlike previous approaches, the super resolution problem \eqref{eq:ourEnergy} does not simplify to a series of time-independent problems, since individual frames are correlated by the flow.
-Consequently, the problem has to be solved in the whole space/time domain.
+Consequently, the problem is solved in the whole space/time domain.
 First, we want to deduce that \eqref{eq:ourEnergy} can be rewritten in the form

-where $u=(u^1,\ldots,u^n)$, $f=(f^1,\ldots,f^n)$, and $\mathcal{A}=\text{diag}(DB,\ldots,DB)$ denotes a linear operator, i.e. a matrix in the discrete case after vectorization of the images $u$, that consists of the downsampling and blur operators.
-We chose the blur operators as Gaussian blur with variance dependent on the magnification factor, i.e. $\sigma = 1.2$ for a factor of 4, following previous methods \cite{LiuSun13, liao2015video}.
+where $u=(u^1,\ldots,u^n)$, $f=(f^1,\ldots,f^n)$, and $\mathcal{A}=\text{diag}(DB,\ldots,DB)$ denotes a linear operator, i.e. a matrix in the discrete case after vectorization of the images $u^i$, that contains the downsampling and blur operators.
+We use an averaging approach for the downsampling, e.g. \cite{unger2010convex} and choose the subsequent blur operator as Gaussian blur with variance dependent on the magnification factor, e.g. $\sigma^2 = 0.6$ for a factor of 4.
 Similarly, the gradients on $w$ and $u-w$ are block-diagonal operators consisting of the gradient operators of the single frames along the diagonal.
 The operator $\mathcal{W}$ is also linear and can be seen as a motion-corrected time derivative.
 The notation $\| \cdot \|_{2,1}$ is used to denote the sum of the $\ell^2$ norms of the vector formed by two entries from the gradient and one entry from the warping operator $\mathcal{W}$.